soklet/soklet/README.md

 ### What Is It?

-A minimal HTTP 1.1 server and routing library for Java, well-suited for building RESTful APIs.<br/>
+A minimal HTTP 1.1 server and route handler for Java, well-suited for building RESTful APIs.<br/>
 Zero dependencies.
 Dependency Injection friendly.<br/>
 Powered by [JEP 425: Virtual Threads, aka Project Loom](https://openjdk.org/jeps/425).

+Soklet is a library, not a framework.

 ### Design Goals